What you can do in Smartsheet will depend on a few things:

 - Whether or not you have a Smartsheet license

-- The sharing permissions you’ve been given for the various Smartsheet items you’re working with
+- Your sharing permissions on the Smartsheet items you’re working with

-You can use the steps here to identify your plan type and to determine whether you have a Smartsheet license.
+Use the steps in this article to identify your plan type and determine whether you have a Smartsheet license.

 The most common scenarios for having a plan type of Free are these: